pbedn/pbedn.github.io/content/post/ubuntu-mate-on-thinkpad-t470.md

 ---

-My first impression after few hours were that this is very solid notebook.
+My first impression after few hours was that this is excellent notebook.
 A bit heavier than my previous Toshiba Portege Z930 (1.12 kg), this one weights 1.64 kg.
-Still the keyboard is the best I have used so far, and for me it is much better than the one in MacBook Pro 2017 13" I had a chance to test.
-What I have got used to is different layout of Home and End buttons (right edge) and Ctrl first (Thinkpad has Fn).
+Still, the keyboard is the best I have used so far, and for me, it is much better than the one in MacBook Pro 2017 13" I had a chance to test.
+What I have got used to is a different layout of Home and End buttons (right edge) and Ctrl first (Thinkpad has Fn).

-I have installed Ubuntu Mate 16.04 from usb stick, prepared earlier on my older Windows 10 laptop with Rufus app.
+I have installed Ubuntu Mate 16.04 from a usb stick, prepared earlier on my older Windows 10 laptop with Rufus app.
 No problems during installation.
 I have chosen default settings for hard drive formatting, as I am not going to have two systems running.
-And I learned my lesson not to break linux root system on the same day..
+And I learned my lesson not to break Linux root system on the same day...

 **Almost everything works out-of-the-box except:**

  1. Keyboard backlight was resetting to 50% each time after few seconds of inactivity or power state change
  2. Microphone key shortcut was not working
- 3. Brightness had strange behaviour, changing level one step up after few seconds of inactivity but not pernamently like with keyboard backlight.
+ 3. Brightness had strange behaviour, changing level one step up after few seconds of inactivity but not permanently like with keyboard backlight.
  4. Surprising quick battery discharge (max 6-7 hours for economy usage instead of 14 advertised ..)

 **Reg.
 1:**